Generic Name: amlodipine valsartan and hydrochlorothiazide

 Safety and effectiveness of Exforge HCT in patients with severe renal impairment (CrCl <30 mL/min) have not been established.
 No dose adjustment is required in patients with mild (CrCl 60 to 90 mL/min) or moderate (CrCl 30 to 60 mL/min) renal impairment.

-Exposure to amlodipine is increased in patients with hepatic insufficiency, thus consider using lower doses of Exforge HCT [see Clinical Pharmacology (12.3)].
+Exposure to amlodipine is increased in patients with hepatic insufficiency, The recommended initial dose of amlodipine in patients with hepatic impairment is 2.5 mg, which is not an available strength with Exforge HCT [see Clinical Pharmacology (12.3)].

 No dose adjustment is necessary for patients with mild-to-moderate disease.
 No dosing recommendations can be provided for patients with severe liver disease.